 In this article, we review some of the most influential guitar players who had shaped our musical history and take a look at some of their famous music pieces.

 #6 – Understanding How the Selector Knob Switch Works

-Most electric guitars come with a selector knob which controls the types of pickup configuration being used.
+Most electric guitars come with a selector knob that controls the types of pickup configurations being used.
 If you care about your tone, find out more details in this article.

 #7 – 3 Steps to Buying a Guitar Amplifier You Should be Aware Of

 A good amplifier is really important for electric guitar players.
 Get insider tips to selecting a great amp and find out how to make smart buying decisions.

 Learn How to Play the Electric Guitar With Step By Step Guides